SolaceLabs/solace-slack-app/guides/installation-guide.md

 9. <p align="center"><img width="640" alt="auth" src="installation-imgs/7.png"></p>

-10. <font color='#ff0000'>IMPORTANT</font>: Solace EP 2.0 App for Slack interactions is supported only in a channel context (any).
-As a first step, you need to invite the App as a member to participate in the conversation.
-You can do so by issuing the slash command `/invite solace` in the channel.
-Now, you can access all the app features from that channel.

-11. In any of the Workspace channels, enter `/solace`; you can see the Solace App in action.
+10. In any of the Workspace channels, enter `/solace`; you can see the Solace App in action.

 <p align="center"><img width="640" alt="auth" src="installation-imgs/8.png"></p>